gaborbernat/bernat-tech/content/posts/version-numbers/index.md

 you're just renaming a single rarely used function (which some may erroneously view as a minor change).
 Or even worse, it's not always clear what's part of the public API and what's not.

-You have a library with some incidental, undocumented and unspecified behavior that you consider to be obviously not part of the public interface.
+You have a library with some incidental, undocumented, and unspecified behavior that you consider to be obviously not part of the public interface.
 You change it to solve what seems like a bug to you, and make a patch release, only to find that you have angry hordes at the gate who, thanks to [Hyrum's Law](https://www.hyrumslaw.com/), depend on the old behavior.